paketo-buildpacks/procfile/README.md

 * If `BP_DIRECT_PROCESS` is set to `true`, the command will not be executed within a shell.
   * This behavior will become the default with the next major version, fulfilling [RFC-0093](https://github.com/buildpacks/rfcs/blob/main/text/0093-remove-shell-processes.md).
 Afterwards, this option will be deprecated and removed eventually.

+The `BP_DIRECT_PROCESS` environment variable can be used to opt-in in starting processes directly.
+The next major version of this buildpack will no longer support indirect processes and all processes will be started directly.
+Once processes are no longer started indirectly by default, the configuration `BP_DIRECT_PROCESS` will be removed since it will have no effect.

 ## Bindings

 The buildpack optionally accepts the following bindings: